-This has presented challenges for product and engineering teams who want to expand product offerings and simplify management of applications but are stuck having to deal with data resources that must remain behind firewalls in remote customer data centers.
+As applications become more centralized, the data resources they require are often located in remote customer data centers, which can be difficult to access.
+This poses challenges for product and engineering teams who want to expand their offerings and simplify the management of cloud applications, but are limited by the need to work with data resources that must remain behind firewalls in these remote locations.

 Data meshes have come to be the most effective way to integrate these sources into an application without requiring a lift and shift of the data or compromising security.

 You can think of a data mesh as a connective layer spread across multiple data locations, types and sources, with a common method for accessing that data.
 This frees an application to use, manage and transform data within the data mesh fabric without the need for physical proximity and the burden of ‘networking’.

 When approaching the build-out of a data mesh, questions around hardware requirements, ongoing maintenance, security, and other complexities always arise as people begin understanding the difference between a fully integrated data mesh versus the status quo of assembling a collection of non-integrated networked endpoints.

 At first glance, data meshes may sound like a complete overhaul of IT/Product infrastructure, but they are actually far easier to achieve than many realize.

 To fully internalize the simplicity of creating a data mesh, let’s step through the process of using the Trustgrid Data Mesh Platform to establish a data mesh between an application environment and distributed data sources.

 Because we are creating a way for centralized cloud applications to access data, deployment starts by initializing a centralized gateway that will be aggregating all of the data sources for an application to consume.

 This is created through the use of gateway nodes to create a Virtual Data Warehouse.
 This Virtual Data Warehouse allows cloud applications developers to map access to remote data points.

 This software-defined gateway is run adjacent to the application it serves and can be deployed within a cloud environment or in a data center.